kmartinet/ssarp/README.md

 #### Literature Cited

+- Barros, D.D., Mathias, M.d.L., Borges, P.A.V., & Borda-de-Água, L. (2023).
+The
+  Importance of Including Spatial Autocorrelation When Modelling Species Richness in Archipelagos: A Bayesian Approach.
+Diversity, 15: 127.
 - Jetz, W., Thomas, G.H, Joy, J.B., Harmann, K., & Mooers, A.O.
 (2012).
   The global diversity of birds in space and time. *Nature*, 491:
   444-448.